IBM Z® Open Editor

-If you are looking for some COBOL, PL/I, HLASM, or JCL code that you can use to explore the editor features then you can use samples that we maintain on Github.
+If you are looking for some COBOL, PL/I, HLASM, REXX or JCL sample code that you can use to explore the editor features then you can use samples that we maintain on Github.
 Assuming that you have Git installed, create a work directory somewhere on your machine and clone the sample repository:

 Then once you finished installing the IBM Z® Open Editor extension open the directory

-The COBOL, PL/I, and HLASM language servers utilized by IBM Z Open Editor were implemented using the Java programming language.
+The COBOL, PL/I, HLASM, and REXX language servers utilized by IBM Z Open Editor were implemented using the Java programming language.
 Therefore, a Java Runtime is required to be available via settings or the program path to start in VS Code.
 The IBM Z Open Editor extension utilizes VS Code Settings properties, which can be added to VS Code user settings, to configure which and how Java should be used.
 These settings allow you to select the specific installation of Java to pick, in case you have several installations, as well as set parameters such as how much memory you want the extension to use.

 Selecting the Java installation to use